gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## CPUSidePort::recvAtomic, CPUSidePort::recvFunctional

 These two functions are very simple to define.
 Basically, our responsibility is to pass the `PacketPtr` to `SimObjects` further down in the memory hierarchy.
 To implement them we will call functions with the same name from `SecureMemory`.
 Add the following code to `secure_memory.cc`:
+These two functions are very simple to define.
+Basically, our responsibility is to pass the `PacketPtr` to `SimObjects` further down in the memory hierarchy.
+To implement them we will call functions with the same name from `SecureMemory`.
+Add the following code to `secure_memory.cc`:
+These two functions are very simple to define.
+Basically, our responsibility is to pass the `PacketPtr` to `SimObjects` further down in the memory hierarchy.
+To implement them we will call functions with the same name from `SecureMemory`.
+Add the following code to `secure_memory.cc`:
+These two functions are very simple to define.
+Basically, our responsibility is to pass the `PacketPtr` to `SimObjects` further down in the memory hierarchy.
+To implement them we will call functions with the same name from `SecureMemory`.
+Add the following code to `secure_memory.cc`:

 ```cpp
 Tick